 The bracelet can either be fully brushed or, it can have polished middle links.
 Oyster bracelets with polished middle links are less sporty, and therefore, they are used for watches where Rolex wants to enhance the elegance of the watch.

 By looking at the reference number of a watch, you can tell which metal type the watch should have.
-The Oyster bracelet is made in all types of precious metals that Rolex uses.
+The Oyster bracelet is made of all types of precious metals that Rolex uses.

 The last digit in the reference number of a Rolex watch indicates which metal is used.

-For example, the 116610 Submariner has a 0 as the last digit, which means the watch (and thus also bracelet) is made in stainless steel.
+For example, the 116610 Submariner has a 0 as the last digit, which means the watch (and thus also the bracelet) is made of stainless steel.

 0 = Stainless Steel

 2 = White Gold Filled or Stainless Steel & Platinum